 Pharmacy students in Gainesville are required to pay a health care access fee for the fall and spring semesters to utilize the health care services at the Student Health Center and the Counseling and Wellness Center.
 This fee is part of the annualized tuition and fees approved by the state legislature and the Board of Governors.

-Pharmacy students at the distance education campuses are not charged this fee since they cannot conveniently access these services at the Gainesville campus.
+Pharmacy students at the Jacksonville and Orlando campuses are not charged this fee since they cannot conveniently access these services at the Gainesville campus.
 Thus, this fee is not part of the annualized tuition and fees.

-Pharmacy students at the distance education campuses can pay a health care access fee that allows them to utilize the same or similar health care services in a university setting as Gainesville students.
+Pharmacy students at the Jacksonville and Orlando campuses can pay a health care access fee that allows them to utilize the same or similar health care services in a university setting as Gainesville students.
 The information below at each campus is derived from the web sites for the student health care facilities at each campus.
 Even though these summaries may present some different topics in health care, student health care services at each educational institution are very similar in scope and quality.

-The health access fee for pharmacy students in Orlando is $130.00 each semester for the present academic year.
-Students may use the UCF Student Health Services facilities, including the dental clinic, for provider appointments, nurse appointments, laboratory and x-ray procedures, physical therapy, and pharmacy services.
+Students may use UCF’s Student Health Services facilities, including the dental clinic, for provider appointments, nurse appointments, laboratory and x-ray procedures, physical therapy, and pharmacy services.
 The fee entitles the student to unlimited physician visits during the semester.
 Psychiatry visits are subject to an additional co-pay of $25 per visit.
 Dental charges apply for all services.
 All other additional fees for x-rays, prescriptions, laboratory procedures, injections, and orthopedic supplies are payable by the student at the same rates offered to UCF students.
 UCF is a participating provider for some insurance plans (Florida Blue, AvMed, Aetna, Cigna, and United Healthcare) and will assist UF pharmacy students with submission of insurance claims when appropriate.